 79% of Women, who have reached age 65, will need Long-Term Care services****

 Knowing that 79% of women who have reached age 65 will need Long-Term Care services, but also understanding the demands of nursing on the musculoskeletal structure, it is easier to recognize the likelihood for Nurses needing LTC care may be higher.
 Nurses though, due to the focused nature of their education, along with the depth of their career experiences, may recognize the LTC need more and perhaps earlier than other fields.

 Eligible Nurse LTC applicants will qualify for premium discounts on their Long-Term Care Program.
 These discounts and benefits are additionally available to extended Family members and employees, as well as their Families.

 As the LTC Advocate for ANA, Anchor is now offering all members and their Families a personal phone consultation with one of our expert Long-Term Care planning ANA Advocates.
 If you haven’t spent time evaluating your needs, or looking into coverage, it is highly recommend you do so now.
 If you have been looking at other plans, then you should definitely seek information on this free service from your Association LTC Advocate to make sure you're getting the best coverage you can, in terms of quality, value and reliability.

 You are urged to take advantage of this valuable benefit feature of your ANA Membership.
 There is no obligation, but there is significant "piece-of-mind" to be gained by joining the other Members who have sought the information they needed from an LTC Advocate to make the right planning decision for themselves and their Families.

-For your free, no obligation consultation with an ANA, LTC advocate, please complete the information request form or call us toll-free:
+For your free, no obligation consultation with an ANA, LTC advocate, please call us toll-free: